eosnetworkfoundation/docs/native/07_node-operation/30_node-setups/10_api-node.md

 * http://YOUR_EXTERNAL_IP_ADDRESS:8888/v1/chain/get_info

+> ℹ️ **Remote Testing Tip**
-Make sure to type the above commands/URL from outside your network.
-For instance, you can use your mobile device connection and disconnect temporarily from your Wi-Fi network.
+Make sure to send/browse the endpoint requests/URL from outside your network.
+For instance, you may disconnect your mobile device temporarily from your Wi-Fi network and use mobile data/tethering.

 Your API node should return a similar response to the last output above.
 If you get an error, check your port forwarding settings on your Wi-Fi router and on your Docker container, if any.